srp33/ShinyLearner/UserScripts/docs/.templates/docs/classification_crossvalidation.md

-**DESCRIPTION**
+## DESCRIPTION

-This `classification_crossvalidation` command executes the specified algorithm(s) using a k-fold cross-validation strategy.
+The `classification_crossvalidation` command executes the specified algorithm(s) using a k-fold cross-validation strategy.
 It performs classification (but not feature selection or hyperparameter optimization).

 **REQUIRED ARGUMENTS**